usstdqq/deep-adaptive-sampling-mask/README.md

 # Adaptive Image Sampling using Deep Learning
 A PyTorch implementation of the paper:
-[Adaptive Image Sampling using Deep Learning and its Application on X-Ray Fluorescence Image Reconstruction] [[Arxiv Preprint]](https://arxiv.org/abs/1812.10836) [[IEEE Transactions on Multimedia Preprint]](https://ieeexplore.ieee.org/document/8930037)
+[Adaptive Image Sampling using Deep Learning and its Application on X-Ray Fluorescence Image Reconstruction] [[Arxiv Preprint]](https://arxiv.org/abs/1812.10836) [[IEEE Transactions on Multimedia]](https://ieeexplore.ieee.org/document/8930037)

 ## Introduction